 E. Response to Leave Requests

-- If the employee provides a completed Request for FMLA form and a complete and sufficient certification form as applicable, the supervisor or designated administrator must give the employee the FMLA Designation Notice no later than five business days after receiving the completed request and completed certification form placing the employee on FMLA.
-If the employee is unable to provide foreseeable notice of the leave, the supervisor or designated administrator must provide the employee with the appropriate certification form and the FMLA Notice of Eligibility and Rights & Responsibilities, and place the employee, if eligible, on FMLA pending receipt of the applicable certification form.
+- If the employee provides a completed Request for FML form and a complete and sufficient certification form as applicable, the supervisor or designated administrator must give the employee the FML Designation Notice no later than five business days after receiving the completed request and completed certification form placing the employee on FML.
+If the employee is unable to provide foreseeable notice of the leave, the supervisor or designated administrator must provide the employee with the appropriate certification form and the FML Notice of Eligibility and Rights & Responsibilities, and place the employee, if eligible, on FML pending receipt of the applicable certification form.

 - If a supervisor or designated administrator questions the authenticity of a completed medical certification, the meaning of a response, or cannot read the handwriting on the completed medical certification, the supervisor or designated administrator must contact Human Resources.
 Human Resources will contact the health care provider for purposes of clarification and authentication of the medical certification as appropriate.

 “Authentication” means providing the health care provider with a copy of the certification and requesting verification that the information contained on the certification form was completed and/or authorized by the health care provider who signed the document.
 “Clarification” means contacting the health care provider to understand the handwriting on the medical certification or to understand the meaning of a response.